|Birth: ||Jul. 14, 1911|

 Jess, son of Nina Hopkins and Anderson Davis, served in WWII and Korea.
 He was a Bronze Star Recipient for saving many of the men in his unit at the risk of his own life.
 He never really got over being in the wars and became a loner and drank alcohol to allay the memories.
 In today's world would have likely been diagnosed as PTS.

 In 1930 before the wars, he, his parents and two brothers were enumerated cotton farmers in Lake Providence, East Carroll Parish, Louisiana, but their home was usually in Lincoln Parish.
+In 1937, he and his brother Thomas Henry were working in Talluah, LA at the time of their mother's death.
 Just a simple life was what he lived.

 For years after the wars, he lived in a one-bedroom camper trailer.
 He loved the outdoor sports such as hunting and fishing especially with his Heard cousins.
 He always had a good hound dog at his side.

 Jess first enlisted in the Army on Dec 30, 1942 and released Nov 1, 1945.
 He reenlisted May 20, 1948 and was finally discharged disabled September 20, 1951.